ToshioCP/Gtk4-tutorial/gfm/sec31.md

 </interface>
 ~~~

+GtkBuilderListItemFactory uses GtkBuilder to extends the GtkListItem with the XML data.

 In the xml file above, "GtkListItem" is an instance of the GtkListItem template.
 It is the 'this' object given to the expressions.
 (The information is in the [GTK Development Blog](https://blog.gtk.org/2020/09/)).

-GtkBuilderListItemFactory uses GtkBuilder to build the XML data.
-It sets the current object of the GtkBuilder to the GtkListItem instance.

-GtkBuilder calls `gtk_expression_bind` function in the binding tag analysis.
+GtkBuilder calls `gtk_expression_bind` function when it finds a binding tag.
 The function sets the 'this' object like this:

 1. If the binding tag has object attribute, the object will be the 'this' object.